-Collagen is extremely nourishing overall, it’s a vital protein that supports healthy skin, hair, nails and joints.
-When it comes specifically to your locks, it can actually have a revitalizing effect on the scalp that prevents frizz, promotes shine and softer feel.
+Collagen is extremely nourishing overall.
+It’s a vital protein that supports healthy skin, hair, nails, and joints.
+When it comes specifically to your locks, it can actually have a revitalizing effect on the scalp that prevents frizz, promotes shine and a softer feel.
 It’s the often overlooked, yet totally necessary treatment to add to your normal routine.
 If all these things sound like just what you need, read on below for everything you need to know about collagen hair treatments.

 1. It may help your hair absorb conditioner better.

 Everyone loves a healthy scalp and one incredible benefit of this treatment is that it can help strengthen from the root and provide better absorption of your conditioner.
-It can also tame frizz, provide smoothness, making your hair way more manageable.
+It can also tame frizz and provide smoothness, making your hair way more manageable.

 2. It can help fight damage to your hair follicles.

-3. It can be professionally done in a salon, but there are also DIY options.
+3. Collagen hair treatments can be professionally done in a salon, but there are also DIY options.

 We all know color damage is the absolute worst.
 Luckily, there are collagen hair treatment products aimed specifically at this issue.
-Find one that also contains plant-based protein and vitamins to really strengthen your hair like Advanced Clinicals: $15.00.
+Find one that also contains plant-based protein and vitamins to really strengthen your hair like Advanced Clinicals ($15).